Xeom/edil/doc/commands.md

   * `auto` - If this mode is active, when the enter key is pressed, the new line is automatically indented to the same indentation level as the previous line.
+  * `trim` - When the enter key is pressed, the trailing whitespace on the current line is trimmed.
+  * `skipblanks` - Blank lines are not considered when calculating the automatic indent, and so the automatic level is the same as the previous non-blank line.
+A blank line is one consisting only of whitespace.

 * `indent [val]` - Indent the current line a certain distance, if one is specified.
     Then display the depth the line is indented to.